sybrew/the-seo-framework/readme.txt

 **Summarized:**

-* This is the biggest update so far, with over a hundred noticable changes and with many functions added to remove repeated calls and replace them with memory stored functions.
+* This is the biggest update so far, with over a hundred noticeable changes and with many functions added to remove repeated calls and replace them with memory stored functions.
 * This update of The SEO Framework brings you Feed excerpt generation as well as options to add backlinks in the feed.
-You can now also add your pinterest verification code.
+You can now also add your Pinterest verification code.
-* Also, a lot of WordPress behavior and plugin detection has been reworked, improved and has been put to great use within the option pages to elliminate confusion by removing options if they have no effect.
+* Also, a lot of WordPress behavior and plugin detection has been reworked, improved and has been put to great use within the option pages to eliminate confusion by removing options if they have no effect.
 * And last but not least, due to popular demand an extra option has been added to change the Title generation, although it decouples all your pages within your website.
 * Oh, and many minor improvements and bug fixes have also been put into effect, including a few more important WooCommerce shop page fix and a proud-to-be-of 20% overall performance improvement.

 **SEO Tip of the Update:**

 * If you are writing blog posts, take a look at the rising trends at Google Trends before it's all over the internet.
-* Write about any of the mtrends once in a while, and if the trend kicks off your website might just be exposed to many people.
+* Write about any of the trends once in a while, and if the trend kicks off your website might just be exposed to many people.

 **For everyone:**